 Interacting With the Officer

-How you interacted with the arresting officer and any other officer that you came in contact during your New Jersey DWI charge is a very important factor in the assessment of your case.
-It is important from the defense perspective, and also how the officer, prosecutor and judge will view your situation once your case comes to court.
+How you interacted with the arresting officer and any other officer that you came in contact with during your New Jersey DWI charge is a very important factor in the assessment of your case.
+It is important from the defense perspective, and also how the officer, prosecutor, and judge will view your situation once your case comes to court.

 If you were agitated and not as cooperative as you could have been under the very stressful circumstances, that is certainly understandable.
 It will take additional skill and finesse to convince the officer, prosecutor, or judge that your demeanor was a result of the stress you were under due to what was occurring, rather than what the State may assert, which might be that your behavior was indicative of being intoxicated.